kalix-systems/herald/README.md

 # herald
-An experimental end-to-end encrypted instant messenger.
+A cross-platform, experimental end-to-end encrypted instant messenger.

 This project is currently pre-alpha and under active development.